fkalisa/CP-Zone/README.md

 ### Segment tree
 Minumum range queries

-## Euler Tour Algorithm
+## Euler Tour of a tree Algorithm

-- use a vector
+Use DFS and when traversing store the node in vector and when coming back store the result as well.

 ### LCA (Lowest Common Ancestor - nearest ancestor)